hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 - Project brief: Completed
 - Technical context: Completed and updated with implemented features
 - System patterns: Completed and updated with data models
-- Active context: Updated with contraction tracking completion
+- Active context: Updated with profile management completion
-- Progress tracking: Updated to reflect health tracking implementation progress
+- Progress tracking: Updated to reflect latest implementations
-- Internal documentation : all documentations related to the can be found in /bumbbuddy/docs/
+- Internal documentation: all documentation related to the app can be found in /bumbbuddy/docs/

-## Key Insights from Health Tracking Implementation
+## Key Insights from Profile Management Implementation

-- Redux integration is critical for maintaining consistent state across the app
-- Local timer state combined with server-side persistence provides a good user experience
-- Modal interfaces work well for collecting detailed health information
-- Careful state management is needed when dealing with time-based features like timers
-- Calculating time intervals and durations requires robust date handling
-- FlatList component is effective for displaying historical health data entries
+- Database triggers are effective for maintaining consistency between auth.users and public.users
+- AsyncStorage provides fast local access while database persistence enables cross-device synchronization
+- The Redux store serves as a single source of truth for user data, with proper field mapping from database
+- Realtime subscriptions enable immediate UI updates when profile changes occur on other devices
+- A proper fallback strategy for user identification enhances the user experience

 ---